fangq/mcx/README.txt

 can be read in two ways by MCX: row-major[3] or column-major depending on the value of the user parameter "-a".
-If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use "-a 0".
-If it was saved using the fwrite() in C, the order is row-major, and you can either use "-a 1" or leave it out of the command line.
+If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use "-a 0" or leave it out of the command line.
+If it was saved using the fwrite() in C, the order is row-major, and you can either use "-a 1".

 The time gate parameter is specified by three numbers: start time, end time and time step size (in seconds).
 In